polycube-network/polycube/Documentation/installation.rst

 Automatic installation from source files
 ----------------------------------------

-If you are running ``Ubuntu 18.04`` and you do not want to manually install polycube and its dependencies, you can use the install script available under the `scripts` folder.
+If you are running ``Ubuntu 18.04`` and you do not want to manually install Polycube and its dependencies, you can use the install script available under the `scripts` folder.
-This is not guaranteed that the script works on versions or distributions other than ``Ubuntu 18.04``, `Ubuntu 19.04`` and ``Ubuntu 20.04``.
+This scripts has been tested on ``Ubuntu 18.04``, ``Ubuntu 19.04`` and ``Ubuntu 20.04``.

 Please notice that this script does not update the kernel version.

-In this case you have to:
+In order to install Polycube with the script, you have to:

 ::

     # install git
     sudo apt-get install git

-    # clone the polycube repository
+    # clone the Polycube repository
     git clone https://github.com/polycube-network/polycube
     cd polycube
     git submodule update --init --recursive